Saturn Bomberman

-is an action video game by Hudson Soft for the Sega Saturn.
-The twelfth installment in the Bomberman series, it was first released in Japan on July 19, 1996, in North America on August 22, 1997 and in Europe in 1997.
-It is best known for its multiplayer functionality for up to ten players.
-The game received praise from critics for its enjoyable gameplay and multiplayer, but received criticism for not advancing the Bomberman series enough beyond previous installments.
+is an action game by Hudson Soft for the Sega Saturn.
+The twelfth installment in the Bomberman series, it was first released in Japan on July 19, 1996, in Europe in May 1, 1997, and in North America in September 4, 1997.
+It is best known for its multiplayer functionality for up to ten players using multitaps.
+It received praise for its gameplay and multiplayer, but criticism for not advancing the Bomberman series enough.